Bronstrom/Spotilight/docs/developer-docs.md

 #### Running the front-end after install

-After installing the node dependencies, all you need to do is run:
+After installing the node dependencies, all you need to do is run the following command in `spotilight-vue`:

 ```
 npm run serve
 ```

+### Opening the application in the browser

+Once having the front-end and back-end running in a terminal session, you can navigate to `http://localhost:8080/` in your browser to interact with the full application.